writethedocs/www/docs/conf/atlantic/2024/news/announcing-schedule.rst

 Hey everyone!

-We're around two months away from the next online {{city}} conference, and we're working hard to make sure it'll be as welcoming and fun as previous years.
+We're around two months away from the next virtual {{city}} conference, and we're working hard to make sure it'll be as welcoming and fun as previous years.

 Today we're announcing the full presentation schedule.

 Conference platform
 --------------------

-The conference will again be held on Venueless this year, so some things might looks a little different.
+This year, the conference will be held on a new platform, Venueless, so some things will look a little different.
 But you'll find the usual spaces and experiences anyhow, including a stage for our amazing speakers, integrated chat, unconference rooms with breakout calls, and expo booths.